scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 Digital First Service Standard is designed to make sure government products and services provide the best possible user experiences and are secure to use.

-The assessment checks:
+The assessment checks that:

-* that decisions are being made that put users first
+* decisions are being made that put users first
-* that technical choices are made in the right way
+* technical choices are made in the right way
-* that you have the right people and processes in place to manage the service or product when it goes live
+* you have the right people and processes in place to manage the service or product when it goes live

 You’ll be tested on 22 criteria, a number of which are relevant to your content.